ByteMe911/BillSplit/README.md

 # BillSplit

-This is a test for github
+Use BillSplit to split the cost of anything acrosss a group of people.
+Manage and update payments for multiple groups.